 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, but two other intercepted ships were Japanese freighters carrying scrap metal.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.

 At the fort, the tankers were met by Gen. Edward P. King, who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
-After making sure they had Thanksgiving Dinner – a stew thrown into their mess kits – before he went and had his own dinner.
+After making sure they had dinner – a stew thrown into their mess kits – before he went and had his own dinner.
 Had they been slower getting off the ship, they would have had a turkey dinner.
 Ironically, November 20 was the day that the National Guardsmen had expected to be released from federal service when they were first inducted.